libfuse/sshfs/sshfs.rst

 -o password_stdin
    read password from stdin (only for pam_mount!)

+-o writeback_cache=BOOL
+   Enables (*yes*) or disables (*no*) the FUSE writeback cache.
+When writeback caching is enabled, write operations are not immediately sent to the SSH server but first collected and merged locally.
+This can significantly improve performance.
+However, if the file is changed on the server while there are unsent changes on the client, data corruption is likely to result.

+-o unreliable_append
+   When writeback caching is enabled, SSHFS cannot reliably support the ``O_APPEND`` open flag and thus signals an error on open.
+To enable support for unreliable ``O_APPEND`` (which may overwrite data if the file changes on the server at a bad time), mount the file system with ``-o unreliable_append``.

+-o dir_cache=BOOL
+   Enables (*yes*) or disables (*no*) the SSHFS directory cache.
+The directory cache holds the names of directory entries.
+Enabling it allows `readdir(3)` system calls to be processed without network access.

+-o dcache_max_size=N
+   sets the maximum size of the directory cache.

+-o dcache_timeout=N
+   sets timeout for directory cache in seconds.

+-o dcache_{stat,link,dir}_timeout=N
+   sets separate timeout for {attributes, symlinks, names} in  the directory cache.

+-o dcache_clean_interval=N
+   sets the interval for automatic cleaning of the directory cache.

+-o dcache_min_clean_interval=N
+   sets the interval for forced cleaning of the directory cache when full.

 In addition, SSHFS accepts several options common to all FUSE file systems.
 These are described in the `mount.fuse` manpage (look